Marculonis21/EvoScripts/README.md

 The other one would be if at any point in instruction processing fetch returns *BLANK* instruction i.e. free address inside the memory, which we are not able to process.

+#### 2024-11-10 18:17 -- Memory allocation algorithms

+It seems really helpful to add some memory allocation algorithms.
+I'm probably not gonna play around with it that much, implementing something like a Best Fit!

+One problem that comes to my mind is that I would like to have some sort of spacial relationship between mother/daughter.
+Memory should try to provide memory space for mother cell in her neighborhood (offspring should not be breed on the other side of the memory space if it is possible).